Los Angeles Knight Riders

 The Los Angeles Knight Riders are an American professional Twenty20 cricket team based in the Greater Los Angeles area that competes in Major League Cricket (MLC).
-The team's planned home ground is in Great Park in Irvine, California.
+The team's home ground as of the 2026 season is the Knight Riders Cricket Ground at Fairplex in Pomona, California.
+They won their first MLC title in 2026.

 The franchise is owned by the Knight Riders Group, a sporting subsidiary alliance between Red Chillies Entertainment and the Mehta Group.
 The Knight Riders' minor league affiliate—the Los Angeles Lashings compete in Minor League Cricket.

 History

 Background

 In December 2020, it was announced by Major League Cricket that the Knight Riders Group had bought a stake in their league, and as a result, was given ownership rights to the LA Knight Riders.
 Plans for the team were reaffirmed in April 2021 with CEO Venky Mysore stating that the team would even have their own stadium.
 More plans on this stadium would be revealed nearly a year later in April 2022, with plans for a 10,000-seat cricket stadium costing $30 million.

 In July 2022, Mysore reaffirmed once again his intent of starting a brand in L.A. stating that, "we [the Knight Riders Group] also made a big investment in...
 MLC where we were involved from the inception of the idea.
 We'll be setting up [the] LA Knight Riders and we're also building a stadium [there]...".
 In November later that year, the 2023 season of MLC was officially announced.
 Shortly thereafter, in March 2023, more information about the LA Knight Riders was revealed, including the unveiling of its team logo.

+On July 1, 2026, the Knight Riders opened their home cricket ground, the Knight Riders Cricket Ground in Pomona, California.